-Most visual illusions are not canonically associated with straight lines and sharp angles in quite the same way the Müller-Lyer illusion is; for this reason, it is not immediately clear how broadly curvilinear variations of normally angular illusions apply beyond the case study we explore in Section 4.3.
+Most visual illusions are not canonically associated with straight lines and sharp angles in quite the same way the Müller-Lyer illusion is; for this reason, it is not immediately clear how broadly curvilinear variations of normally angular illusions apply beyond the case study we explore in our earlier discussion.
 (For example, the Ebbinghaus illusion is already associated with curvilinear features, as its classic presentation involves circles of differing sizes.)
-However, there are indeed cases of illusions previously thought to depend on the presence of such features, such as straight lines and sharp angles, that later turned out not to after all.
+However, there are

+A Visual Summary of the Ways in Which Other, Related Visual Illusions Exhibit Similar Characteristics as the Müller-Lyer Illusion indeed cases of illusions previously thought to depend on the presence of such features, such as straight lines and sharp angles, that later turned out not to after all.